Country Profile: Akrotiri

 Military and Security

-The United Kingdom is responsible for the defense of Akrotiri, which features a fully operational Royal Air Force base and serves as the headquarters for British Forces Cyprus.
-This strategic military presence enhances the UK's operational capabilities in the region.
+Defense in Akrotiri is the responsibility of the UK, which maintains a full Royal Air Force base and serves as the headquarters for British Forces Cyprus.
+The presence of military facilities underscores the area's strategic significance.

 - Military Presence: Full Royal Air Force base